iuf/xstyle/README.md

 If you want to host a X-Style competiton have a look at [Hosting](hosting.md).

-Helpfil advices and and tips for judges can be found in the [Judging Guide](judging-guide.md).
+Helpful advices and and tips for judges can be found in the [Judging Guide](judging-guide.md).